Actindo-AG/Documentation/PIM/QuickGuide/02_AttributeSets.md

 # Attribute sets

 Attribute sets are a fundamental component in organizing product data efficiently.
-The process of creating and managing these sets involves several key steps and considerations.
+The process of creating and managing these attribute sets involves several key steps and considerations.

-> [Info] By default, the *PIM Basic Set* is already created.
+> [Info] By default, the *PIM Basic Set* has been created.

 ## Create an attribute set